winnermale/read365/content/Days/02 January 2024.md

 Even though I've read many articles by [[James Clear]] and read most of his book some years ago, I've not actually find the chance to finish it.
 I notice this pattern of myself not only in book reading, but in consuming any type of content that would take relatively long time to finish.
 I don't know the end of many popular tv series.
 I've left many good fiction series unfinished.
 I didn't even watch the last couple seasons of my favourite series of all time, [[Seinfeld]].

 But the reason of choosing the book is different.
-I already know that, to be able to finish 365 books in a year while working full-time on your own business demands a completely new set of behaviors, that are aligned with a future self-image you intend to become.
+I already know that, to be able to finish 365 books in a year while working full-time demands a completely new set of behaviors, that are aligned with a future self-image you intend to become.
 Which means, I must master how to regulate my own behaviors, habits and routines as soon as possible.

 PS: Reading a book alone definitely will have almost no impact on your own life, unless you put the work to experiment with it in your own life.
 Remember, your life's a laboratory.
 Allow yourself to break things for the sake of finding the truth.